 Benefit Description You pay Surgical procedures (cont.)
-High Option Standard Option Routine treatment of conditions of the foot; (see Footcare) All Charges All Charges Reconstructive surgery High Option Standard Option Surgery to correct a functional defect Surgery to correct a condition caused by injury or illness if: the condition produced a major effect on the member's appearance and the condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes.
-Gender Reassignment Surgery (GRS) when all Plan criteria are met.
-Pre-authorization is required for all services.
-All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis Nothing Nothing (included in the \$1,000 inpatient hospital admission copay) and remain in the hospital up to 48 hours after the procedure.
-All GI All Cl Not covered: • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury All Charges All Charges
+High Option Standard Option Note: Generally, we pay for internal prostheses (devices) according to where the procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker.
+Nothing Nothing (included in the \$250 inpatient hospital admission copay) Not covered: All charges All charges • Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery High Option Standard Option • Surgery to correct a functional defect Nothing Nothing (included in the \$250 • Surgery to correct a condition caused by injury or illness if: inpatient hospital admission copay) - the condition produced a major effect on the member's appearance and - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • Gender Reassignment Surgery (GRS) when all Plan criteria are met.
+Pre-authorization is required for all services. • All stages of breast reconstruction surgery following a mastectomy, such as: surgery to produce a symmetrical appearance of breasts; treatment of any physical complications, such as lymphedemas; - breast prostheses and surgical bras and replacements (see Prosthetic devices ) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Not covered: All charges All charges